Ashfaq Ahmed: Later years, death and legacy

 On 7 September 2004, Ahmed died of pancreatic cancer.
 He was buried in Model Town, Lahore, Pakistan.

-In November 2004, Allama Iqbal Open University staff organized an event in Islamabad to pay tributes to Ahmed.
-At this event, Chairman, National Language Authority, Fateh Muhammad Malik stated that with the death of Ashfaq Ahmed, a vacuum had been created in the literary world of Pakistan.
-Chairman, Pakistan Academy of Letters, Iftikhar Arif also paid tribute to him as a dynamic literary figure and said that one of his priorities had always remained welfare of the people.
+In November 2004, Allama Iqbal Open University staff organized an event in Islamabad to pay tribute to Ahmed.
+At this eventNational Language Authority Chairman Fateh Muhammad Malik stated that the death of Ashfaq Ahmed had left a vacuum in the literary world of Pakistan.
+Pakistan Academy of Letters Chairman Iftikhar Arif also paid tribute to him as a dynamic literary figure and said that one of his priorities had always remained welfare of the people.